AnnZhouCcc/Titrate/README.md

 | Figures 13a & 13b   | deltabw/   | [Varying Bandwidth](#varying-bandwidth) |
 | Figures 14a & 14b   | deltatraffic/   | [Varying Traffic](#varying-traffic) |

-In many cases, a single experiment runs for 5+ days and takes up 20+GB of memory.
-A single experiment can only be run on one core and parallism can only happen when running multiple experiments.
+Quick run: In many cases, a single experiment runs for 5+ days and takes up 20+GB of memory.
+A single experiment can only be run on one core and parallism only happens across multiple experiments.
 As such, we will also provide a `Quick Run` option, where it runs a shorter version of the experiments to make sure experiments are functional and continues the figure plotting with data files provided to make sure results are correct.

+Figures not included: We have excluded some figures from the paper that we deem not key to illustrating our claims.
+We will list the figures and brief explanations below.
+- Figures 1 & 2: Showing examples of queue dynamics.
+- Figure 3: Illustrating that CoDel has its shortcomings, providing explanations for the claim in [Throughput & Queuing Latency](#throughput--queuing-latency).
+- Figures 15b & 15c: Confirming a subset of the claim in [Throughput & Queuing Latency](#throughput--queuing-latency) in a testbed.